 What to consider when upskilling employees

-So, with this backdrop, what are the most important things an Employer needs to consider when upskilling employees?
+So, with this backdrop, what are the most important things an employer needs to consider when upskilling or indeed totally reskilling their employees?

 1. Learning plans

 Learning is a very individual activity and a one size fits all is an unwise approach.
 Individual plans recognise individual gaps and the rate at which different people learn and develop.
 Learning plans require joint input from both manager and employee, with the employee being accountable and owning it.